Minister confirms ‘BYOB’ gathering will be referred to police if necessary, according to a Downing Street party email

 “The people of this country continue to have faith in the Prime Minister.”

+Mr Shannon was overcome with emotion as he demanded complete transparency from the minister regarding the investigation.

+Ms Gray, a senior civil servant, is leading the investigation, which Mr Ellis assured MPs would be transparent.

-“It will establish the facts, and if wrongdoing is established, there will be requisite disciplinary action taken,” he said of the investigation led by senior civil servant Ms Gray.
+“It will establish the facts, and if wrongdoing is found, appropriate disciplinary action will be taken,” he explained.

 “As with all internal investigations, if evidence of a potentially criminal offense emerges, the matter will be referred to the Metropolitan Police and the Cabinet Office’s work may be put on hold.”